tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 ## Next steps

-Jump into the [API reference tutorial overview](docapis_api_reference_tutorial_overview.html) for an overview of the 5 steps we'll cover in creating the API reference topic for this new endpoint.
+Jump into the [API reference tutorial overview](docapis_api_reference_tutorial_overview.html) for an overview of the five steps we'll cover in creating the API reference topic for this new endpoint.